diffblue/ecommerce-demo/README.md

 # E-commerce Demo

-Demo of a Java e-commerce site using Spring.
+Demo of a Java e-commerce web site using Spring Framework.

+Requirements:
+- Maven
+- Java 8

 To build type:
-  mvn compile
+  `mvn compile`

 To test type:
-  mvn test
+  `mvn test`

 To run type:
-  mvn spring-boot:run
+  `mvn spring-boot:run`

+When project is running, navigate to:
+ `localhost:8080`

+## Contributing Notes

+In addition to Diffblue's normal coding standards this repository applies (via Checkstyle) Google's Java style.

-Copyright 2016-2017 DiffBlue limited.
+Copyright 2016-2018 DiffBlue limited.
 All rights reserved.